ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 ### File Upload Deletion
 The user makes a request to the `DELETE /uploads` endpoint, indicating they wish to delete a file from the associated Upload Context.
-If a valid encrypted access token is supplied with the request, the UCS terminates the ongoing upload if it exists and deletes the `FileUpload` object from the database.
+If a valid encrypted access token is supplied with the request, the UCS cancels the ongoing upload if it exists and deletes the `FileUpload` object from the database.
 It removes the reference from the `file_uploads` field in the `UploadContext` and publishes Kafka events reflecting the deletion of the upload and the new state of the Upload Context.